 Landlord Gurus ranks RentRedi as the runner-up to Stessa.
 The easy-to-use mobile app for iOS and Android is an all-in-one solution for landlords, including vacant property marketing, tenant screening, tenant lease agreement signing and storage, online rent collection, and tax-ready IRS Schedule E report generation.

-RentRedi subscription plans cost $19.95 for monthly billing, $15 a month for 6 months, and $9 a month for one year.
+RentRedi subscription plans cost $29.95 for monthly billing, $20 a month for billing every 6 months, and $12 a month for billing once a year.

 TaxSlayer Classic